Dewalt-arch/pimpmykali/README.md

 - For a new kali vm, run menu option N

 # Revision 1.1.0 - python module: xlrd added
-  - added installation of pip install xlrd==1.2.0 to fix missing
+  - added pip install xlrd==1.2.0 to fix missing
   - general code cleanup
   - Thank you to hackza for testing functions on Mac Vmware Fusion!